PN246

 Walter Thomas Buckland was born in Shaftesbury, Dorset, on 16th June 1883, the son of William Thomas Buckland, a Coal Merchant and Auctioneer, and Emma Buckland (née Guy).
 He spent his early life in Parsons Pool, Shaftesbury, until by 1901 he had moved to Reading, Berkshire, where he was boarding out and working as an Apprentice Drapers Assistant.
 The Census of 1911 shows he was then lodging at 21 Kitsbury Road, Berkhamsted, Hertfordshire, and was working as a Wholesale Millinery Warehouseman.

+The 1921 Census shows him boarding at 43 Radipole Road, Fulham, Middlesex, working as Ladies Hat Shaper in Buckram.
 At the time of the 1939 Registry he was living at 34 Constantine Road, Hampstead, London, was single, and working as a Civil Service Clerk at the Ministry of Supply.
-His death was recorded at the Hammersmith, London, Registry in 1964.
+He died at the West London Hospital on 10 Nov 1964 - his last known address being given as 24 Byfield Gardens, London, SW13.
 His brother, Francis Hannen Buckland, also served in the conflict.

 Images: